deepset-ai/haystack/README.md

 [Haystack](https://haystack.deepset.ai/) is an end-to-end LLM framework that allows you to build applications powered by LLMs, Transformer models, vector search and more.
-Whether you want to perform retrieval-augmented generation (RAG), documentation search, question answering or answer generation, Haystack can orchestrate state-of-the-art embedding models and LLMs into pipelines to build end-to-end NLP applications and solve your use case.
+Whether you want to perform retrieval-augmented generation (RAG), document search, question answering or answer generation, Haystack can orchestrate state-of-the-art embedding models and LLMs into pipelines to build end-to-end NLP applications and solve your use case.

 ## Installation